-The alignment of the proposed passes through plain and undulating terrain.
+The alignment of the proposed expressway passes through plain and undulating terrain, ghats and passes through agricultural area.
 The terrains and the expressway alignment are moderate with flat and hilly gradients.
 The project site is bounded by surface water reservoirs.
+The project site is bounded by many surface water and Bhatsa River in the west.
+The southern and eastern part is undulating due to Sahyadri hills.